Ares0098/Multiclass-Semantic-Segmentation-on-Pre-Cancer-Cervical-Image-Using-Deep-Learning/README.md

 # Multiclass-Semantic-Segmentation-on-Pre-Cancer-Cervical-Image-Using-Deep-Learning
 Project Detail :
 - This project is the final project of my undergraduate education.
-Its aim is to conduct research on precervical cancer objects by applying a semantic segmentation approach using deep learning methods.
+Its aim is to conduct research on pre cervical cancer objects by applying a semantic segmentation approach using deep learning methods.
 - The objects to be segmented in the images are Lesions, Columnar, Transformation Zone, and Cervical Area.
 - The deep learning architecture used is the U-Net architecture, utilizing a Backbone Network from another deep learning architecture.
 - Model parameters